-The course consists of two lecture-recitations and two laboratory periods a week, devoted to a consideration of the principles of general pathology.

-The work includes the circulatory disturbances, among which hemorrhage, general and local hyperemia, edema, thrombosis, embolism, and infarction are studied.
+' The course consists of two lecture-recitations and two laboratory periods a week, devoted to a consideration of the principles of general pathology.
+The work includes the circulatory disturbances, among which hemorrhage, general and local hyperemia, edema, thrombosis, embolism, and infection are studied.
 This is followed by the degenerative changes, the infiltrations, and subsequently the repair of injuries.
+The inflammations, both acute and chronic, are studied in detail, and among the infective granulomas, tuberculosis, and syphilis are given special emphasis.
+A general knowledge of true tumors is also required.